forcepusher/com.agava.yandexgames/README.md

 [Try the SDK demo here.](https://yandex.ru/games/app/223976?draft=true)

+Key difference: It's not vandalizing your project unlike other popular plugins.
+This SDK assumes you're publishing your project to multiple platforms (not only Yandex Games) while using their respective SDKs.

 Make sure you have the standalone [Git](https://git-scm.com/downloads) installed.
 Reboot after installation.
 In Unity, open "Window" -> "Package Manager".
 Click the "+" sign at the top left corner -> "Add package from git URL..."